About The Program

 Light the World! was founded (with the support of Lilly Endowment Inc.) to help young students better understand how faith and theology relate to their everyday lives.
 It will help them think about where they are being called.
 We also hope students will be invigorated by a taste of college life that is enriching, challenging, and joy-filled.

-Places we are visiting: Goddard Space Museum, Nationals Park, Capital Building, and The National Basilica of the Immaculate Conception of Mary.
+Places we are visiting: Air and Space Museum, Nationals Park, Capital Building, and The National Basilica of the Immaculate Conception of Mary.